sarahkmya/sarahkmya.github.io/about.md

 id: about
 ---

-Click here to learn more about me, and my designs!
+My name is Sarah Mya and I am passionate about creating environmentally friendly and intuitive designs.